Page updated 15th June 2018

 1934 - Fountain, Dorothy, A. T., Quay - Besley's

 1956 - Prospect Inn, Philip G. Hilton (free house, fully licensed, luncheons & snacks) Quay - Kelly's

 In 1957, Diana Dors opened the recently renamed Prospect Inn as a prize in a Daily Sketch readers competition.
+The winners, Frank and Alma Ward, from Hull ran the pub for several years until they retired back to Hull.
 Frank had been a marine and a water polo player in his youth.
-The winners, Frank and Alma Ward, from Hull ran the pub for several years until they retired back to Hull.
 They gained a reputation for raising money for the Vranch House School, the Devon & Exeter Spastics Society and the Exeter Swimming Club, through collecting at the bar and running events.
 In 1961, Jimmy Edwards the actor, visited the pub to push over a pile of pennies on the bar that were to go to the Vranch House School.
-The pub is also said to be haunted - a young Victorian girl holding a rag doll appears, smiles and then fades away, every Christmas.

 Sources: Flying Post and various trade directories